adog0822/AWS-Evidence-Layer/README.md

 └── 0003_access_log.sql    # Data access audit log
 ```

-The paid analysis pipeline (Anthropic prompts, report generation, Gideon,
+The paid platform (report generation, Gideon,
-Stripe, auth) is not in this repo.
+Stripe, RBAC, org workspaces) is not in this repo.
 The scanner, frontend, and control
 mapping are fully open, your auditor can verify exactly what API calls
 we make and how findings map to controls.